nv-legate/legate/docs/legate/source/usage.rst

     legate --profile myprog.py

-At the end of execution you will have a set of ``legate_*.prof`` files (one per process), that can be opened with the profile viewer, to see a timeline of your program's execution:
+At the end of execution you will have a set of ``legate_*.prof`` files (one per process).
+By default these files are placed in the same directory where the program was launched (you can control this with the ``--logdir`` option).
+These files can be opened with the profile viewer, to see a timeline of your program's execution:

 .. code-block:: sh